HL7/davinci-dtr/src/pagecontent/specification__behaviors__requesting_additional_information_from_the_user.md

 If the `rendering-styleSensitive` extension property is not present or `false` the DTR application SHOULD use `rendering-style` and `rendering-xhtml` properties.

 #### Rendering Questionnaire items without specified styles
 Payers are not required to provide Questionnaires that conform to the Advanced Rendering Questionnaire Profile.
 When a Questionnaire is provided that does not conform to this profile, it is at the discretion of the DTR application to chose a reasonable presentation of the questions that require user input.
 The DTR application SHALL use the appropriate input mechanism depending on the `item.type`.
 Additionally, when working with a FHIR R4 Questionnaire, the DTR application SHALL support `item.answerValueSet` , `item.answerOption` and `item.initial` if provided.
-When working with a FHIR STU3 Questionnaire, the DTR application SHALL support `item.options` , `item.option` and `item.initial[x]` if provided.

 #### Rendering multiple items
 This implementation guide does not place any requirements on the DTR application to display multiple `Questionnaire.item`s to a user at a time or only a single `item`.
 Implementers should decide which method of displaying questions makes the most sense within their own workflow.
 We encourage questionnaire designs that minimize the number of questions that are necessary to view/complete (e.g. if an answer obviates the need to complete a section, then the section should not appear for completion).